-When it comes to a down home, straight up, authentic Southern sweet potato pie recipe, this is it boos.
+When it comes to a straight up authentic Southern sweet potato pie recipe, this is it boos.
 This one comes straight from my Mississippi big mama Maggie.
-Sweet potatoes are baked until perfectly tender and caramelized then the filling is whipped until smooth with milk, warm spices, and sugar.
+Sweet potatoes are baked until tender and caramelized then the filling is whipped until smooth with milk, warm spices, and sugar before baking in a butter crust.
 This is how the South truly makes it.
 You won’t find none of that imposter Southern mess around these parts.
-Try this and give up your search for the perfect sweet potato pie for good boos.

 This post may contain affiliate links.
 Read our disclosure policy.